gvanuxem/fricas-vscode/README.md

 - Select `Launch Client` from the drop down.
 - Run the launch config.
 - If you want to debug the server as well use the launch configuration `Attach to Server`

+Note that if VS Code doesn't compile the extension, install globally `vsce` with `npm install -g vsce` and create a `.vix` installable package with, in fricas-vscode directory, `vsce package`.